We propose a new framework called Ego-splitting for detecting clusters in complex

 guarantees, that reduce the complex overlapping clustering problem to a simpler and

 more amenable non-overlapping (partitioning) problem.
-We cann solve community
+We can solve community

-detection in graphs with tents of billions of edges and outperform previous
+detection in graphs with tens of billions of edges and outperform previous

 solutions based on ego-nets analysis.
 More precisely, our framework works in two